-The other isomorphisms fit naturally into this picture, and are, in fact, to a large extent, evoked by it.
-The second one maps any given RCFT onto a solvable interaction round the face lattice model (IRF).
-The way this is done is by setting the vertex variables of the lattice model to be the primary fields of the RCFT.
-The admissibility condition for the allowed lattice configuration is given by the fusion rules of the RCFT, $a\sim b$ if, and only if, $N_{a,\alpha}^b>0$, where $a$ and $b$ are vertex primary fields, $\alpha$ is some fixed primary fields, and $N_{a,\alpha}^b$ is the fusion coefficient (actually, two different, horizontal and vertical, admissibility conditions are eventually used, for the general case).
+The second isomorphism maps any given RCFT onto a solvable interaction round the face lattice model (IRF).
+It is done is by setting the vertex variables of the lattice model to be the primary fields of the RCFT.
+The admissibility condition for the allowed lattice configuration is given by the fusion rules of the RCFT, $a\sim b$ if, and only if, $N_{a,\alpha}^b>0$, where $a$ and $b$ are vertex primary fields, $\alpha$ stands for some fixed primary field, and $N_{a,\alpha}^b$ is the fusion coefficient (actually, two different, horizontal and vertical, admissibility conditions are eventually used, for the general case).
 The Boltzmann weights need to satisfy the star triangle equation (STE) for the lattice model to be solvable, and for them to lead to commuting transfer matrices (see, e.g., ref. \REF\Book{R.J.
-Baxter, ``Exactly solved models in statistical mechanics'', Academic Press, London, England, 1982} \r\Book\ and references therein).
+Baxter, ``Exactly solved models in statistical mechanics'', Academic Press, London, England, 1982} \r\Book).
 We solve the STE relation by letting the Boltzmann weights be the extension of the braiding matrices of the rational anomalous field theories.
 These automatically satisfy the braid group relations, and thus the STE at the extreme UV limit, as well as giving the correct admissibility relation.
 We then describe a universal way to introduce spectral parameters, using properties of the braiding matrices of RCFT and, in particular, the fact that they obey the $n$'th order braid algebra introduced here, which generalizes the $A$ type Hecke algebra, (which corresponds to $n=2$).
 The Boltzmann weights are given by projectors onto each eigenvalue times a universal function which depends only on the conformal dimensions.
 All the known solvable IRF models (in the trigonometric limit) are rederived by this mapping, along with a considerable number of new ones.
-This gives also a unified formulation for IRF models, and a way to treat them using RCFT methods.
+This gives a unified formulation for IRF models, and a way to treat them using RCFT methods.